Welcome to today's edition of the Rush 24-7 podcast.

 By the way, if you heard the way Hillary's team is attacking this, they're saying, well, but the AP left out all of the government people she met with.

-I mean, Hillary met with thousands of people at the State Department, thousands of people at the Defense Department, thousands of people in the uh executive branch.
+I mean, Hillary met with thousands of people at the State Department, thousands of people at the Defense Department, thousands of people in the executive branch.

-Well, exactly, that's what she should do.
+That's what she should do.

 You shouldn't count them.